streamlit/streamlit/site/content/docs/installation.md

 ---
-title: "Getting Started"
+title: "Installation"
 ---

-Installing Streamlit is one-line operation!
+Installing Streamlit is just a one-line operation!
 But first there are some prerequisites that we must get out of the out of the way:

 1. Streamlit requires Python 2.7 or higher, or 3.0 or higher.